 The Senate passed a similar bill by unanimous consent in 2020, but lawmakers could not reconcile it with the House version before the congressional session ended.
 As a result, the same version of the bill was also introduced in the Senate and House in 2021.
 Ultimately, H.R.
 3648 met the same fate as lawmakers struggled to pass the massive Consolidated Appropriations Act before the end of the year.

-The attorneys and staff of Bashyam Global focus on providing legal assistance to individuals and businesses with immigration matters.
+The immigration attorneys and staff of Bashyam Global focus on providing legal assistance to individuals and businesses with immigration matters.
 As immigration law’s landscape continues to evolve rapidly, we pride ourselves on keeping up to date with regulation and policy changes as they occur.
 Together, we can work toward getting the legal relief that you are seeking.
 Contact our offices today at (919) 833-0840 and schedule an appointment to discuss your case.